Ayc0/parse-files/README.md

 # parse-files

-This tool helps you to run scripts on files in a multi-threaded way.
+This tool helps you to run scripts in parallel in a multi-threaded way.

 To run it, you need to create 2 files:

-- your main one that will gather the results of your script run on the files
+- your main one that will gather the data sent by your workers
-- a worker file that will be run on each file
+- a worker file that will compute data based on what you provide to the main file.

+This tool will automatically spawn a pool of workers, and won't spawn more that what you allow it to do.
+Once a worker is done, a new one will be spawn (if a few remaining task still need to be performed).

 ## Main file